You can edit Graphic layers in Drawing Mode.

 In the Layers panel, the selected layers will be added to a new boolean group.

 To remove a layer from the boolean group, drag it out of the group on the Layers panel.

-To add additional layer to the boolean group, drag the layer into this group on the Layers panel.
+To add an additional layer to the boolean group, drag the layer into this group on the Layers panel.

-To change the type of boolean operation applied to the group’s paths, click on the boolean group in the Layers panel and the click on a different boolean operator icon.
+To change the type of boolean operation applied to the group’s paths, click on the boolean group in the Layers panel and click on a different boolean operator icon.